DonggunLim/vite-plugin-generate-todo/README.md

 - Automatically adds a creation date(= current date) if not provided.
 - Sorts TODOs by file path.

+## :package: NPM Package

+This package will be available on [NPM](https://www.npmjs.com/package/vite-plugin-generate-todo).

 ## 📞 Installation

 ```sh